MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/proxy-error-console.md

    - PAD.Designer.exe.config
    - PAD.Console.Host.exe.config
    - PAD.Robot.exe.config
+   - UIFlowService.exe.config

-3. For all files, edit each file with administrator rights, and add the following child xml node at the end of the root xml node (`<configuration`).
+3. For all files, edit each file with administrator rights, and add the following child xml node at the end of the root xml node (`<configuration>`).

     ```xml
     <system.net>